 Lowe thinks the festival will have a great first year and will keep building from there.

 From 2011-2017, Sweetwater hosted a very successful fall festival, the National Muscadine Festival.
-In 2018, that festival was turned over to the Monroe County Chamber of Commerce, which now hosts the popular festival in September at Tsali Notch Vineyard.
+In 2018, that festival was turned over to the Monroe County Chamber of Commerce, which holds the popular festival in September at Tsali Notch Vineyard.

 This new festival for Sweetwater has been in the works for well over a year.
-It gives the city a great springtime event and is a kickoff, in some ways, to a busy summer season in Sweetwater for locals and tourists alike, which includes a state baseball tournament in June and the popular Independence Day Celebration in July that the city began in 2010.
+It gives the city a great springtime event and is a kickoff in some ways to a busy summer season in Sweetwater for locals and tourists alike, which includes a state baseball tournament in July and the popular Independence Day celebration the city began in 2010 on July 4.